Latand/MedSyncWebApp/mkdocs/docs/index.md

 **Key Features:**

-- Swift booking of appointments with medical specialists or diagnostics tests like MRI.
-- An intuitive interface to search, select, and interact with healthcare experts, diagnostic types, and clinics
+- An intuitive interface to search, select, and book appointments healthcare experts, diagnostic types, and clinics
 - Integration with Telegram for seamless user experience.

 !!! example "Showcase"